A day-by-day look at the Thailand cave ordeal

 July 1: Rescue divers advance into the main passageway inside the flooded cave and set up a staging area inside.
 Thai navy SEALs reach a bend where the kilometer- (half-mile-) long passage splits in two directions.

-July 3: The videos are released and show the boys taking turns introducing themselves, folding their hands together in a traditional Thai greeting and saying their names.
+July 3: Thai navy SEALs bring in food and medicine.
+Videos are released and show the boys taking turns introducing themselves, folding their hands together in a traditional Thai greeting and saying their names.
 The boys also say they are healthy.

-July 4: Seven navy SEALs and a doctor join the boys with food and medicine.
+July 4: A total of seven navy SEALs and a doctor are now in place to stay with the boys.
 Options are discussed about whether the boys should be taken out of the cave with divers soon or kept in place until conditions improve.

 July 5: The boys continue with diving lessons in case a decision is made to extract them through a route that is partially underwater.
 The effort to pump out water in increased.